Small home office ideas – 28 ways to make your tiny WFH station stylish, functional and comfortable

 A small home office needs to house a lot, but clever storage can still be aesthetically pleasing.
 ‘If you’re wanting to bring more of a vintage feel, look on Facebook marketplace for retro shop fittings; old upholstery drawers and art racks can make for interesting features and often make for practical use of space,’ recommends Emma.

-6. Choose translucent furniture and storage
+18. Choose translucent furniture

-home office with transparent desk and laptop
+home office with transparent desk and chair in front of floor to ceiling window

-(Image credit: Future PLC / David Giles)
+(Image credit: Future PLC/David Giles)

 If you want to preserve the feeling of an airy space, see-through pieces are a great way to go.
-‘By allowing light to pass through them the vessels don't obscure the flow of a room which helps to maintain an airy-feeling space,’ explains a MUJI Interior Advisor.
+‘By allowing light to pass through them the vessels don't obscure the flow of a room which helps to maintain an airy-feeling space,’ explains a MUJI interior advisor.

-You can stick to just translucent storage pieces, we love Muji’s acrylic drawers for stowing away stationary.
+You can stick to just translucent storage pieces, we love MUJI’s acrylic drawers for stowing away stationary.
 Alternatively, you can take the plunge with a see-through desk or chair, it is definitely a bold look that will win you lots of points in the style stakes.

 Green home office with brown chairs and wall mounted lights